 - Need for Common, Measurable Business Definitions.
 Indeed, how can businesses share information via data interfaces, if they do not have a common agreement on the critical business terms.
 For a more detailed discussion on this subject, see my article, Poor Operational Definitions Impede Supply Chain Tech Adoption: Now Is the Time For A Big Change.

 - Emerging Tech Solutions.
-Now, there are emerging technologies that can both help SDOs and businesses achieve better data interoperability.
+Now, there are emerging technologies that can both help Standards Development Organizations (SDO) and businesses achieve better data interoperability.
 Indeed, these technologies hold much promise to increase security, make data more understandable, and increase the velocity of adding new data interfaces.
-The remainder of this article will introduce you to these new technologies.

 2. Emerging Tech to Make Data Integrations Understandable, Secure, And High Velocity.